 The decision not to include Krasnodar was a big surprise to many Russian football observers.
 Every now and again – given the lack of progress with some projects – people suggest that Krasnodar will be included after all.
 It seems unlikely, though – what’s more probable is that the list of host cities will be reduced.

-In summary: Three big footballing centres – Moscow, St. Petersburg and Kazan – will be ready.
-Sochi will also be there, as will Samara’s controversial project – likely in a smaller format.
-Ekaterinburg will be breathing a sign of relief that they only need to build 8000 and not 18,000 more seats.
 The projects in Kaliningrad, Volgograd, Saransk, Rostov and Nizhniy Novgorod look shakier, and it’s possible that two of these (Kaliningrad and Volgograd most likely) won’t get built at all.
-And if Russia is stripped of the right to hold the World Cup, maybe half of the total projects won’t end up being completed – then we’ll never get to know what the shops at Saransk’s stadium would have been like.
+And in the unlikely event that Russia is stripped of the right to hold the World Cup, many of these projects won’t end up being completed.

 Strelka Stadium: «Nizhny Novgorod.
 Model of Strelka Side in future» участника Алексей Белобородов – собственная работа. Под лицензией Creative Commons Attribution-Share Alike 4.0 с сайта Викисклада – https://commons.wikimedia.org/wiki/File:Nizhny_Novgorod._Model_of_Strelka_Side_in_future.jpg#mediaviewer/%D0%A4%D0%B0%D0%B9%D0%BB:Nizhny_Novgorod._Model_of_Strelka_Side_in_future.jpg